Skip to main content

 FOR THE CURIOUS:

-• Did you know that we had the first Knight’s Wine in Slovenske Konjice?
-The Zlati Gričwine cellar, in connection with the Slovenske Konjice municipality, fills a few thousand bottles of the jubilee Konjičan wine for every major jubilee celebrated by Slovenske Konjice (850th anniversary and the 860th anniversary).
+• Did you know that Slovenske Konjice boasts the first Knight’s Wine?
+The Zlati Grič Wine Cellar, in collaboration with the Slovenske Konjice municipality, produces several thousand bottles of the jubilee Konjičan wine for significant jubilees celebrated by the town, such as the 850th and 860th anniversaries.

-• Us Konjice folk can also boast two descendants of the blue kavčina grape from Lent.
-The descendants of the oldest vine are symbolically named after the places where they grow, namely Škalčanka, which found its place in the wine-growing Škalce and Kartuzijanka regions, which grows in front of the entrance to our “silent beauty”, Žička kartuzija.
+• We, the residents of Konjice, also proudly claim two descendants of the blue kavčina grape from Lent.
+Symbolically named after their respective growing locations, the descendants of the oldest vine include Škalčanka, thriving in the wine-growing regions of Škalce and Kartuzijanka, which flourishes in front of the entrance to our beloved “silent beauty,” Žička kartuzija Monestary.

 FOR GOURMETS: